-Step 6: Unscrew wood from the extra pieces and remove the wax paper.
+Step 6: Unscrew shelf-top wood from the two extra pieces and remove the wax paper.

-Step 7: Attach leg parts to shelf part with wood screws.
+Step 7: Attach shelf leg parts to shelf to part with wood screws.

 Step 8: Power sand all grimy layers off the wood starting with 120 – 150 grit sand paper and ending with 220 grit paper until you reach the fresh wood layers.

 Step 9: Stand up the shelf in the sink area and check for stability.
 If the shelf wobbles or has unevenness, sand down the longer areas on the bottom of the shelf legs.
 Continue to sand and test until the shelf leg bottoms are even and the shelf no longer wobbles.
 (Ken used a belt sander, but a power sander will do the trick as well.)

 Step 10: The final step is applying wood stain and then a waterproof clear coat sealer, this one has worked great for us on this shelf.

 Note: Skid sizes and parts vary, so you may have to make size adjustments to accommodate the pieces of wood you are able to salvage from your pallet.

 As I had mentioned, I haven’t finished staining this piece, but when I do, I’ll betcha that you won’t recognize it!
 Stay posted…the over-the-sink window shelf “big reveal”coming soon!! —>

 See the updates below:

 You can see how I finished this shelf with a coastal inspired, sun-bleached technique, here.